Braves vs. Phillies Prediction, Odds, Pick, How To Watch

 Why The Braves Could Cover The Spread

-The Braves did not have a major offensive outing last night, but it was enough to get them the win.
-Still, the Braves host one of the best offenses in the majors.
+The Braves did not have a major offensive outing in the game one victory, but maybe the extra day of rest will help them out.
+Atlanta is 7-3 this year after a day off and scores nearly a run more per game than average.
+The Braves host one of the best offenses in the majors.
 They sit first in the majors in slugging, second in OBP and batting average, and third, in runs scored this year.
-Last night Matt Olson hit his 23rd home run of the season, which ties him for third in the majors.
-Olson is getting hot as of late.
-In his last five games, he has three home runs and seven RBIs.
-He is hitting just .232 on the month, but in the last five games that is up to .300
+Tuesday, Matt Olson hit his 23rd home run of the season, which ties him for third in the majors.
+Olson's power numbers may enjoy the extra day off.
+After a rest day since May 1st, Olson is 5-23 hitting, which is only .217, below his season average.
+Three of those five hits have been home runs, and he has walked seven times, giving him a .400 OBP.

-Joining him in hitting well is Ronald Acuna Jr. Acuna has been great all year, but he has been extra hot in June.
+Ronald Acuna Jr. may not have wanted the off day with how hot he has been.
+Acuna has been great all year, but he has been extra hot in June.
 He is hitting .333 this month with four home runs and 15 RBIS, adding another last night.
 He also stole his eighth base of the month last night.
 Acuna now sits tied for second in the majors in batting average, while sitting fourth in OPS.
 Ozzie Albies is the team leader in RBIs as of now.
 He is tied for sixth in the majors with 53 RBIs on the year.
 He added another RBI last night as well, giving him ten RBIs in his last six games.
 Albies has 17 this month while hitting six home runs and batting .323.

-The Braves send AJ Smith-Shawver to make his third start of his career in this one.
-He has been solid in his first two starts.
-He has pitched 11 innings while giving up five runs.
-Only three of them are earned as he has a 1-0 record with a 2.03 ERA on the season.
-Last time out, he gave up two home runs, and his fly ball rate was high.
-If he can get back to keeping the ball on the ground, he should avoid the power of the Phillies' bats in this one.
+The Braves send Bryce Elder to the mound today.
+Elder is 5-1 this year with a 2.60 ERA.
+This month has not been his best.
+He has pitched 17.1 innings over three starts, giving up ten runs and four home runs.
+He has gathered two wins though.
+One of those wins was his last start, in which he was solid.
+He went six innings and gave up four hits.
+A solo home run was the only run scored on him as he struck out four.

 Why The Phillies Could Cover The Spread

-Nick Castellanos did drive in a run last night.
-It was his 15th of the month.
-Castellanos has been hot all month long.
+On the note of hot hitting, Nick Castellanos first that mold.
 He is hitting .400 this month with an OBP of .431.
 That brings his average to .315 on the season, which is good for sixth in the majors.
 He now has hits in seven straight games, while he has driven in seven runs in that time frame.
 Bryce Harper is also starting to pick up again.
 He has just eight RBIs and does not have a home run this month, but he has nine hits in his last six games.
-In that time, he is hitting .333, well above his month long average of .284.
+In that time, he is hitting .333, well above his month-long average of .284.
+The power could change today.
+In his career, Bryce Harper has more home runs against the Braves than any other team he has faced.

 Final Braves-Phillies Prediction & Pick

-The Braves ended the hot streak of the Phillies last night while continuing their own.
-Still, it was a fairly close game and Strider is what made the difference.
-Smith-Shawver has been very good in his first two starts of his career, but he is not Spencer Strider.
-The Braves are going to have to score more than four runs tonight to get the win.
-That could be doable against Nola.

-With Nola struggling to keep balls in the yard, players like Albie, Acuna Jr., Riley, and Olson could easily tee off on him.
+This game changed heavily with the pitching change from yesterday.
+The Braves were the underdog and now are the favorite.
+Why?
+That is because of Aaron Nola.
+With Nola struggling to keep balls in the yard, players like Albie, Acuna Jr., Riley, and Olson could easily tee off on him, especially with the extra day of rest.
 The Braves have hit the most home runs in the league this year and it is not close.
-They have 11 more home runs than the second place Rays.
+They have 11 more home runs than the second-place Rays.
 Nola is tied for eighth in the majors in home runs given up this year.
-Expect a few more to be added to the total today with a Braves win.
+Even more, the Braves improved their pitching situation and this one seems like it will be a blowout.